Sacred Heart Elementary School

 The following expectations shall exist at Sacred Heart:

-All School grounds, designated areas, buildings, buses and vehicles are to be tobacco-free at all times.
+All School grounds, designated areas, buildings, buses, and vehicles are to be tobacco and e-cigarette free at all times.

 Anaphylaxis is a severe, life-threatening reaction to an allergen (a substance that causes allergy).
 Reactions are often rapid, occurring within seconds of exposure, and in some cases to only microscopic amounts of the allergen.